ksonnet/ksonnet/docs/cli-reference/ks_generate.md

 ### Related Commands

 * `ks apply` — Apply your component manifests to a cluster
-* `ks param set` — Change the values you specified when generating the component
+* `ks param set` — Change the values of an existing component

 ### Syntax